 Symptoms of Anxiety that Affect the Upper Body - Including the Arms, Neck, Back, Chest

-As we move down the body, we get to the symptoms that relate to the upper body – including arm anxiety symptoms, neck anxiety symptoms, back anxiety symptoms, chest anxiety symptoms, and the symptoms of the functions of the body that lay beneath them (such as the digestive tract).
+As we move down the body, we get to the symptoms that relate to the upper body – including anxiety symptoms related to the arms, neck, back, chest, and more.

-We’ve done our best to break down each of these symptoms into their appropriate categories, but some may be hard to categorize, so be sure and explore to find symptoms you may be experiencing.
+We’ve done our best to break down each of these symptoms into their appropriate categories, but some may be hard to categorize, so explore to find symptoms you may be experiencing.

-Anxiety doesn’t have a “Strong” effect on the arms and the hands, but it does affect them.
-The main culprits are nerves – which can misfire when you have anxiety – and blood flow, which usually flows to the arms and hands last.
-Some common arm and hand related anxiety symptoms include:
+Anxiety doesn’t have a “strong” effect on the arms and the hands, but it does affect them.
+The main culprits are nerves – which can misfire when you have anxiety – and blood flow, Some common arm and hand related anxiety symptoms include:

 - Arm Pain